steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     In ModelRelief, open the new model and generate a relief.
     Add the generated Mesh, DepthBuffer and NormalMap from the store folder to ModelRelief\Test.
     Update the Solver\Test JSON files using MRUpdateSeedData.

-    N.B.
-The Lucy DependencyManager integration test has several Ids that are hard-coded.
-    These need to be changed if the Lucy Camera, DepthBuffer or Model keys change.
-        LucyCameraFindsAllDependents()
-        LucyDepthBufferFindsOneDependent
-        LucyModel3dHasTwoDependents()
 #### Numpy

 **Benchmarks (512x512 Array)**